cruyffturn/AM-TIST24/erdosrenyi/readme.txt

 Step 3.
 The summary table will be in the folder 04_19/output_result/ for missDAG-ICA algorithm -results_exp_type_0_0.125_type_graph_er_type_noise_laplace_type_scm_linear_short.xlsx

-iii.
-Linear ANMs with Gumbel Noise
+iii) Linear ANMs with Gumbel Noise

 Step 1.
 Change the file cfgs/er.py by seting type_noise = 'gumbel' in function get_cfg().